 Thank you, Harry and Sarah.

 In the early 1980's while working with Harry, Geary studied with Carl Miller, 1976 Olympic Weight Lifting coach, in Santa Fe, NM and then met Mike Mentzer, "Mr. Heavy Duty," and trained him in Olympic Lifting.
 During their training sessions Mike and Geary discussed many interesting and advanced concepts in strength and conditioning.

-Geary trained world class athletes Doug Norquest, US Olympic High Jump Team, and Deverik Lampley, US Olympic Track and Field Athlete ranked 4th in the nation in 100/200 meters in the late 1980s.
+Geary worked with the US Olympic High Jump Team and with Deverik Lampley, US Olympic Track and Field Athlete who ranked 4th in the nation in 100/200 meters in the late 1980s.

 Below are 1981 photos of Geary from Harry Sneider's book, Olympic Trainer, in the wrestling chapter: